 Every year, they get out a calendar and fill in what they want to do each month.
 It may be as simple as visiting family or it could mean going on a cruise.
 “If you don’t write it down, you won’t do it,” says Summers, who recently returned from a trip to Cuba.
 “You have to keep your relationship exciting.”

-Cancer-free since 1993, the lifelong athlete is as active as she’s ever been, doing spin classes, weight training, playing golf and meditating.
+Cancer-free since 1993, the lifelong athlete exercises on a regular basis, doing spin classes, weight training, playing golf and meditating.
 She walks her Labradoodle daily on the beach in Del Mar.

-Summers said she is having more fun than ever.
-For her most recent birthday, she rented a limo and gathered a group of girlfriends for a night out on the town – a late night.
+Summers said she is enjoying herself more than ever.
+For her most recent birthday, she rented a limo and gathered a group of girlfriends for a night out on the town – a night of dancing that went into the early morning hours.

 “I love driving my Mercedes fast with the top down,” she says.

-Summers plans to make matches well into her 80s and beyond, and expects to be a centenarian.
+Summers plans to make matches into her 80s and beyond, and expects to be a centenarian.

 “This business is forever in my heart,” she says.
 “I will never be too old to be a matchmaker.”